 Why TD Ameritrade Over Others?

 TD Ameritrade offers the best of both worlds.
 On one hand, 0-commission trading along with a vast library of educational articles and videos makes TD Ameritrade ideal for new investors.
 On the other hand, the Thinkorswim platform gives accomplished traders the tools needed to do everything from options trades to selling livestock futures at 3 a.m.

 Top Reasons to Choose TD Ameritrade

-- Products and services for all types of investors: Multiple trading platforms across a variety of accounts gives everyone a choice when using TD Ameritrade.
+- Investment products and services for all types of investors: Multiple trading platforms across a variety of accounts gives everyone a choice.
 Companies can use TD Ameritrade to set up 401(k) plans or SEP IRAs, parents can open Coverdell ESAs or 529 plans and individual investors can open Roth IRAs or standard brokerage accounts.

 - Wide variety of tradable asset classes: TD Ameritrade clients can trade stocks (including OTCs), ETFs, mutual funds, bonds, options, futures and currencies.

 - Exceptional customer service: The company offers 24/7 customer support through via phone and email.
 Live chat support is available during working hours, plus there are 275 physical branches nationwide.

 TD Ameritrade Quick Summary